OliverAbraham/BackupServerDaemon/README.md

 ## appsettings file configuration

-- ServerURL, Username, Password, ServerTimeout
+- ServerURL, Username, Password
-These are the parameters to connect to my HNServer home automation server.
+These are the parameters to connect to my personal home automation server "HNServer".
+This is useless for you because I haven't published this project yet.

+- MqttServerURL, MqttUsername, MqttPassword
+These are the parameters to connect to your MQTT broker.

+- ServerTimeout
+The time in seconds before giving up :-)

 - UpdateIntervalInMinutes
 The frequency in which the application will check the backup server.